|

 arrived.
 This decision meant that I probably would not be spending

-the night with George tonight.
-Unfortunately, it meant that I would
+the night with George.
+Unfortunately, it also meant that I would

 never see him during the rest of the journey.